-- 1 By judgment of 11 October 1995, received at the Court Registry on 13 November 1995, the Supremo Tribunal Administrativo (Supreme Administrative Court) referred to the Court of Justice for a preliminary ruling under Article 177 of the EC Treaty three questions on the interpretation of Articles 9, 12 and 95 of the EC Treaty and Article 33 of the Sixth Council Directive (77/388/EEC) of 17 May 1977 on the harmonization of the laws of the Member States relating to turnover taxes Common system of value added tax: uniform basis of assessment (OJ 1977 L 145, p.
-1, hereinafter 'the Sixth Directive'). - 2 Those questions were raised in proceedings between the Fazenda Pública (Portuguese Ministry of Finance) and União das Cooperativas Abastecedoras de Leite de Lisboa, UCRL (Union of Dairy Cooperatives of Lisbon, hereinafter 'UCAL') in relation to non-payment by the latter of charges on the marketing of dairy products provided for by Article 1 of Decree-Law No 309/86 of 23 September 1986. - 3 According to that provision, 'The charges on milk products, whether of domestic origin or imported, intended for public consumption shall be as follows:
+1 By judgment of 4 October 1995, received at the Court Registry on 1 February 1996, the Supremo Tribunal Administrativo (Supreme Administrative Court) referred to the Court of Justice for a preliminary ruling under Article 177 of the EC Treaty three questions on the interpretation of Articles 9, 12 and 95 of the EC Treaty and Article 33 of the Sixth Council Directive (77/388/EEC) of 17 May 1977 on the harmonization of the laws of the Member States relating to turnover taxes - Common system of value added tax: uniform basis of assessment (OJ 1977 L 145, p.
+1, hereinafter 'the Sixth Directive').

+2 Those questions were raised in proceedings between the Fazenda Pública (Portuguese Ministry of Finance) and Fricarnes SA (hereinafter 'Fricarnes') in relation to non-payment by the latter of charges on the marketing of meat and offal, a charge in respect of ruminants and a charge for measures to combat swine fever (hereinafter 'meat marketing charges').